Is It Beyonces Time? Musics A-listers Ready For The Grammys - UrduPoint

 Is It Beyonce's Time?
 Music's A-listers Ready For The Grammys

+This time around, her genre-spanning "Cowboy Carter" -- she will go on tour in support of the album this year, she announced just before the gala -- is in contention.

-But her conversation piece of an album "Cowboy Carter" faces stiff competition from work by perennial winners like Billie Eilish and Taylor Swift, along with a buzzy class of pop hitmakers including Chappell Roan, Sabrina Carpenter and Charli XCX.
+But she will face stiff competition from work by perennial winners like Billie Eilish and Taylor Swift, along with a buzzy class of pop hitmakers including Chappell Roan, Sabrina Carpenter and Charli XCX.

 Despite the high-wattage star power, Grammy week -- which is usually loaded up with industry parties and performances -- has taken on a more somber tone than usual, as the entertainment capital reels in the aftermath of deadly wildfires that leveled entire neighborhoods just weeks ago.